-Dietary supplements are not a replacement for a balanced diet.
-Always read the label and use as directed.
-If symptoms persist, see your healthcare professional.
-Douglas Pharmaceuticals, Auckland.
-WORLD OF MEDICINE SLEEP APNOEA'S TOLL ON THE HEART As one of the most prevalent sleep disorders, obstructive sleep apnoea (OSA) affects around one billion people worldwide.
+School Locations Nurturing the Seeds of Wisdom SUNWAY INTERNATIONAL SCHOOLS A member of Sunway Education Group Sunway City (BUBJOO1) Sunway Iskandar (JUBBOO6) News From the WORLD OF MEDICINE SLEEP APNOEA'S TOLL ON THE HEART As one of the most prevalent sleep disorders, obstructive sleep apnoea (OSA) affects around one billion people worldwide.
 For those with this condition, the muscles in the back of the throat relax too much during sleep, creating a narrowed passage for air and causing breathing to stop and restart.
 When this happens, the sleep cycle gets interrupted.
 But untreated sleep apnoea may also raise the risk of dying from heart disease by up to five times.
 A recent Finnish study explored one of the reasons for this by recording OSA patients' nighttime heart rhythms.
 When the body runs low on oxygen and suddenly awakens, this causes a surge of activity in the sympathetic nervous system - and releases stress hormones in the body.
-The longer a participant's short-term heart rate varied.
+The longer a participant's breathing was interrupted, the faster their heart raced and the more their short-term heart rate varied.
 Too much of this, over time, strains the cardiovascular system.
 Fortunately, there are treatments that work well for OSA.
 Mild cases may improve with lifestyle changes such as quitting smoking or shedding excess weight.
 For people with more serious cases, the most effective solution is continuous positive airway pressure (CPAP), a machine that pumps a constant stream of air into your throat via a mask.
 BENEFITS OF REGULAR MAMMOGRAMS If you've missed a routine breastscreening appointment because of the pandemic, schedule one sooner rather than later.
-In a 2020 study of Swedish women reported in Cancer, those who'd attended their last two mammograms before a breast cancer diagnosis > were less likely to be diagnosed with advanced tumours.
-Screening also substantially reduces the risk of having a terminal breast cancer diagnosis. interrupted, the faster breathing was their heart raced and the more their
+In a 2020 study of Swedish women reported in Cancer, those who'd attended their last two mammograms before a breast cancer diagnosis were less likely to be diagnosed with advanced tumours.
+Screening also substantially reduces the risk of having a terminal breast cancer diagnosis.
+RESURGE Tips for Strong Immunity Did you know it typically take 2 weeks after vaccination for the body to build protection (immuunity) againts the virus?
+You can still get infected by the virus even if you are vaccinated.
+Your body requires nutrients to build strong defences to protect you from the virus.